tamag0

 Each companion learns its human's role, standards, preferences, projects, and way of working:

-- Best practices: contextual guidance the companion accumulates — triggered when the situation matches, tracked for adoption so useful advice is reinforced and stale advice retired.
+• Best practices: contextual guidance the companion accumulates — triggered when the situation matches, then tracked through consultation, adoption, challenge, and violations so demonstrated advice can be promoted while weak advice does not.

-- Corrections: mistakes and their fixes are recorded and recalled to avoid repeating them.
-Recurring, severe corrections can be promoted into golden rules automatically.
+• Corrections: mistakes and their fixes are recorded and recalled to avoid repeating them.
+Repeatedly useful guidance can eventually become a golden rule after a separate promotion decision.

 They hold each other to a high standard